jawdan-dev/jawdan-dev/README.md

 ## About

-I primarily use C/C++ for my projects but some will consist of either C# or JavaScript as well.
+I primarily use C++ for my projects but some will consist of either C, C#, or JavaScript as well.

 ## Highlighted Projects: